 Choose the Right Macro Photography Lens

 A longer focal length lens will will create more blur in your background.
 For example, I will often reach for my 180mm macro lens instead of my 100mm macro to create more compression and blur in my background.
 A longer focal length zoom, such as a 70-200mm, will also have the same effect when used at the longer focal lengths.

 Creating beautiful blur in my background is one of many reasons I love shooting with Lensbaby lenses.
-The art effects and blur built into the Velvet 56mm, Velvet 85mm, the Composer Pro System with interchangeable optics, the Sol and other Lensbaby lenses all create beautiful backgrounds in camera.
+The art effects and blur built into the Velvet 56mm, Velvet 85mm, the Composer Pro System with interchangeable optics, the Sol and other Lensbaby lenses all create soft backgrounds in camera.
 The image below was taken with the Lensbaby Sol 45mm and part of a project I am working on to create backgrounds in camera that create impact and compliment my subject.
 I positioned myself to include some beautiful, colorful flowers in the background.
 The Sol 45mm, at a fixed aperture of f/3.5, created a stunning background straight out of camera.